Report Calls for a Ground-Up Overhaul of Federal Transmission Grid Policy

 It should also shift from studying single projects to examining multiple portfolios and multiple scenarios, including those involving independent "merchant" transmission projects, he said.
 That’s more complicated than assessing proposed projects one at a time using limited criteria.

 “Nobody likes transmission.
-We will always be litigating it,” Nora Mead Brownell, co-founder of energy consultancy Espy Energy Solutions and FERC commissioner from 2001 to 2007, said in Wednesday’s event.
-“But I think if we had a more fact-based basis for it — and by the way, more coordination between regions,” a broader planning regime could “build people’s confidence that they’re getting a fair shake.”
+We will always be litigating it,” Nora Mead Brownell, co-founder of energy consultancy Espy Energy Solutions and FERC commissioner from 2001 to 2007, said during Wednesday’s event.
+“But I think if we had a more fact-based basis for it and...more coordination between regions,” a broader planning regime could “build people’s confidence that they’re getting a fair shake.”

 To measure widely varying scenarios, FERC will need to direct ISOs and RTOs to adopt revamped methodologies for assessing multiple categories of costs and benefits, he said.
 Some of these values can be measured in terms of dollars and cents or reliability metrics.
 But others will be harder to quantify and compare.